astropy/astropy-APEs/APE14.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As outlined above, the ``world_axis_physical_types`` attribute should include strings that fullow the VO UCD1+ vocabulary for defining physical types.
+As outlined above, the ``world_axis_physical_types`` attribute should include strings that follow the VO UCD1+ vocabulary for defining physical types.
 The `full UCD1+ vocabulary <http://www.ivoa.net/documents/latest/UCDlist.html>`_ includes a large number of options, but here we summarize some of the most common ones that will likely be used::